EarthAsylum/myAwesomePlugin/myAwesomeNamespace/Extensions/myAwesomePlugin_registration/myAwesomePlugin_registration.readme.md

             ...
         public function __destruct()
         {
-            /* if necessary, set HOME and/or TMP/TMPDIR/TEMP directories */
+            /* if necessary, set HOME/USERPROFILE and/or TMP/TMPDIR/TEMP directories */
             // putenv('HOME={your home directory}');   // where the registration key is stored, otherwise use $_SERVER['DOCUMENT_ROOT']
             // putenv('TMP={your temp directory}');    // where the registration data is stored, otherwise use sys_get_temp_dir()
             $this->checkRegistryRefreshEvent();